ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-dottie-number.md

 $$\textbf{d} = \sum_{n=0}^{\infty}a_n\pi^{2n+1}$$

-Where $a_n$ is the sequence of rational numbers defined above.
+Where $a_n$ is a sequence of rational numbers found by solving the above equation.

 <!-- Proof of Kaplan's Series -->
 <details>